 1) It’s Never too Early to Plan Your Estate

 Once you’re retired, it’s time to focus on tying loose ends and taking care of business that otherwise might have been neglected or might have seldom crossed your mind.
 One of those decisions is planning your estate which means deciding who will get your wealth and assets after death.
 To do this, you’ll want to sign a will, name the beneficiaries, and write a letter with your wants and needs.
+If your estate is complex or saddled with credit issues, you’ll definitely want a probate professional on hand to assist with the distribution of your property.

 2) Finish-up Business Related Decisions